 - A gun collector transporting his/her collection.

-Other than that, there are a bunch of other specific laws on handguns in Maryland.
-They are too voluminous and we cannot possibly list them all here.
+There are a bunch of other specific laws on handguns in Maryland.
+They are voluminous and we cannot possibly list them all here.
+This is a general article and should cover most of the gun restrictions that the “average” Marylander will need to know.

 Concealed Carry